alexandrualexan-wq/OrderProcessingService/README.md

     *   Build the Docker image for each of the three microservices.
     *   Start containers for each service.
     *   Start a Dapr sidecar container for each service.
-    *   Start a Redis container to act as the pub/sub message broker.
+    *   Start Kafka and Zookeeper containers to act as the pub/sub message broker.

 4.  **Observe the output** in your terminal.
 You will see interleaved logs from all services.
     *   `orderservice-1` will log "Published Order: ..." every second.